The Penguins: Early career

-The original members of The Penguins were Cleveland Duncan (July 23, 1935 – November 7, 2012), Curtis Williams (December 11, 1934 – August 10, 1979), Dexter Tisby (March 10, 1935 – May 2019) and Bruce Tate (January 27, 1937 – June 20, 1973).
+The original members of The Penguins were tenor Cleveland Duncan (July 23, 1935 – November 7, 2012), Curtis Williams (baritone/bass)(December 11, 1934 – August 10, 1979), Dexter Tisby (tenor)(March 10, 1935 – May 2019) and Bruce Tate (baritone)(January 27, 1937 – June 20, 1973).
 Duncan and Williams were former classmates at Fremont High School in Los Angeles, California, and Williams had become a member of The Hollywood Flames.
 In late 1953, they decided to form a new vocal group and added Tisby and Tate.
 Their midtempo performance style was a cross between rhythm and blues and rock and roll.
 Williams brought with him a song, "Earth Angel", on which he had worked with Gaynel Hodge, another member of the Hollywood Flames.

 The Penguins were one of a number of doo-wop groups of the period named after birds (such as The Orioles, The Flamingos, and The Crows).
 One of the members smoked Kool cigarettes, which, at the time, had "Willie the Penguin" as its cartoon advertising character.
 They considered themselves "cool" and accordingly decided to call themselves "The Penguins".

 Dootone Records released The Penguins' single "Hey Senorita" in late 1954 as the intended A-side, but a radio DJ flipped the record over to the B-side: "Earth Angel" worked its way up to No. 1 on the Billboard R&B chart (the only Penguins song to chart that high) and held that place for three weeks early in 1955.
 By 1966, the disc had sold four million copies.
 The Penguins followed up this hit with a Christmas release "A Christmas prayer" with "Jingle Jangle."

 The Penguins performed for the eleventh famed Cavalcade of Jazz concert held at Wrigley Field in Los Angeles which was produced by Leon Hefflin, Sr. on July 24, 1955.
 Also featured Big Jay McNeely, Lionel Hampton and his Orchestra, The Medallions and James Moody and his Orchestra.

 Duncan sang lead on "Earth Angel".
 He reprised his performance a decade later on Frank Zappa's "Memories of El Monte", an elegiac 1963 song in which he suddenly breaks into "Earth Angel" as one of the various songs remembered.
 El Monte, a city near Los Angeles, had spawned such popular performers as Tony Allan, Marvin & Johnny, and The Shields as well as the Penguins.
 Those groups were also emulated as part of Zappa's tribute to early days of rock and roll.

 In a common practice of the time, radio stations frequently featured segregated playlists.
-Thus, "Earth Angel" was simultaneously recorded by the white group, The Crew-Cuts in 1955.
+Thus, "Earth Angel" was simultaneously recorded by the white group The Crew-Cuts in 1955.
 The Crew-Cuts cover peaked at No. 3 on the Hot 100 chart, five spots higher than the Penguins version.
 The single's success contributed to the Crew-Cuts' own successful career of recording crossover-friendly covers of R&B hits.

 The songwriting genesis for "Earth Angel" was a matter of some dispute, eventually ending up in a split credit between Penguins bass-baritone Curtis Williams, Gaynel Hodge, and Jesse Belvin.